 The Department of Administrative Services (DAS) State Procurement Office maintains an electronic reporting system called the Oregon Procurement Information Network (ORPIN) and a report form for reporting personal services contracts.
 OPRD must submit this report form to the DAS State Procurement Office for each contract and subsequent contract amendment.
 The report form must include OPRD's name, not-to-exceed amount of the contract, the name of the contractor, the duration of the contract, and its basic purpose.
-OPRD will use the OPRIN system for reporting personal services contracts, including architectural, engineering and land surveying services contracts and related services contracts by DAS State Procurement Office.
+OPRD will use the OPRIN system for reporting personal services contracts including architectural, engineering and land surveying services contracts and related services contracts pursuant to ORS 729A.140(2)(h)(A)(I) unless directed otherwise by DAS State Procurement Office.